Frank Mehring: Main research areas

 Mehring wrote the German biography of the German-American freedom fighter and abolitionist Charles Follen (2004) and published a selection of Follen's works in 2007.
 He helped erecting a commemorative plaque in the city of Romrod where Follen was born.
 In Berlin, he organized the first international symposium on the German-American artist, teacher and designer Winold Reiss at the Free University of Berlin.
-He published an overview of Reiss`s work in the book The Multicultural Modernism of Winold Reiss (1886–1953) – (Trans)National Approaches to his Work (2022.)
+He published an overview of Reiss's work in the book The Multicultural Modernism of Winold Reiss (1886–1953) – (Trans)National Approaches to his Work (2022.)

 Together with Tatiani Rapatzikou and Stefan L. Brandt, he founded the journal AmLit (American Literatures) and the EAAS Digital Studies Network.
 Mehring volunteers as director of the Museum Forum Arenacum on the subject of art, culture and history in the Lower Rhine region.
 Since 2024, Frank Mehring has served as the President of the Netherlands American Studies Association (NASA).
 In this role, he oversees the organization's efforts to promote interdisciplinary research, academic collaboration, and cultural exchange between the Netherlands and the United States.
-His leadership fosters a deeper understanding of transatlantic relations, history, and shared cultural heritage.
+Frank is a co-founder of the Digital Studies Network at the European Association for American Studies (EAAS) and of the peer-reviewed online journal American Literatures (AmLit).
+He is an active member of the German Academic Scholarship Foundation and serves as a regional leader of the German Atlantic Association (Deutsche Atlantische Gesellschaft e.V.).